 This project is a partnership between GMSG and CMIC

 The BEVs project is a joint effort between GMSG and the Canadian Mining Innovation Council (CMIC), and was launched after a formal kick-off workshop in Sudbury in June 2016.
 A growing need for alternatives to diesel equipment led to strong stakeholder interest in the project.
-As a result, a large volume of volunteers completed what would normally be a two-year project in six months.
+As a result, a large volume of volunteers completed what would normally be a two-year project in eight months.

 Current project objectives are: